fomichev/fomichev.github.com/cv.md

 	* Implemented parts of Linux Ethernet and GPON drivers
 	* Ported NAND and SPI Flash drivers from U-boot to Linux
-	* Ported VoIP, crypto drivers to the new versions of Linux kernel/board architectures -->
+	* Ported VoIP, crypto drivers to the new versions of Linux kernel/board architectures
+	* Ported board support package to fresh versions of Linux -->

 Education